Baby-sitting Chapter 22

 Sunday, September 5, 1976

-Mom told me that she has written up the letter that she wants Nick to sign and then she added that she wanted Nick’s dad and Nick’s uncle to sign it too.
+Mom told me she has written the letter she wants Nick to sign, and then added that she wanted Nick’s dad and Nick’s uncle to sign it too.
 I could understand if she wanted his mom and dad to sign it, but not his uncle.
-I asked, “Why don’t you have his sister, his brother and all his aunts and uncle sign it too while you are at it?”
-Bent was sitting right there, he angrily responded, “Don’t get smart with your mom, you Snot-Nosed Brat!”
+I asked, “Why don’t you have his sister, his brother, and all his aunts and uncles sign it too while you are at it?”
+Bent was sitting right there.
+He angrily responded, “Don’t get smart with your mom, you Snot-Nosed Brat!”
 I know he will be glad when I am gone, and I likewise will be more than happy to get out of here!

 Monday, September 6, 1976

-I woke up at 4:45 a.m. because it was hard to have Elisabeth sleep on top of me.
-Not to mention that stupid clock that makes sure to bong every half hour.
+I woke up at 4:45 a.m. because it was hard to sleep with Elisabeth on top of me, not to mention that stupid clock that makes sure to gong every half hour.
+And all the other gongs that came with it on the whole hour.

 The mailman had nothing for me today.
-I wonder if Nick really had given up on me and if he was ever going to write to me again.
-Later in the day Mom, Bent, and Elisabeth went into town.
+I wondered if Nick had really given up on me and if he would ever write to me again.
+Later in the day, Mom, Bent, and Elisabeth went into town.
 I was left here to get the chores done.
-When they had gone I started to unpack my suitcase because I was trying to accept the fact that this is where I was going to be living for a while.
-But there is nowhere for me to put any of my things, so I put them back in my suitcase again.
+When they had gone, I started unpacking my suitcase because I was trying to accept the fact that this was where I would be living for a while.
+But there is nowhere for me to put my things, so I put them back in my suitcase.
 I cried really hard.
 I hate this place!
 I wonder if I am really stuck here until I am old enough to move out on my own.
 Would I really have to endure these conditions?
 Is there really no way out of here?

 Tuesday, September 7, 1976

-Then the mailman came today he had a letter from Nick.
+When the mailman came today, he had a letter from Nick.
 In the letter, he sounded really down because he didn’t know if I was ever going to come back.
 He also told me that he was losing weight over this whole thing.

-We have been invited to go eat lunch at Bent’s aunt’s house.
+We have been invited to eat lunch at Bent’s aunt’s house.
 I have been to her house once when we first got here.
-She is a nice lady and makes sure always to have lots of home-baked goods for whenever people come over.
-I am not allowed to come with Mom, Bent, and Elisabeth.
-I have been told to stay behind and get the chores caught up.
+She is a nice lady and always has lots of good food, including home-baked goods, for whoever comes over.
+I am not allowed to go with Mom, Bent, and Elisabeth.
+I have been told to stay behind and wash their clothes, and then get the rest of the chores done.

 I knew they would be gone for a long time.
-So, once they were out the door I started to write some letters.
+Once they were out the door, I started to write some letters.
 I wrote to Nick that I only have one piece of paper left and a few more stamps.
-When I was done with the letters, I stole some envelopes and some paper from Mom so that I could mail my letters and have some papers to keep writing on.
-Then I hurried into town to mail my letters.
+When I was done with the letters, I stole some envelopes and paper from Mom so I could mail my letters and have some paper to keep writing on.
+Then I hurried into town to send my letters.

-Later in the day when Elisabeth came back, I was asked by the neighbor lady if I would babysit her girls again.
+Later in the day, when Elisabeth came back, the neighbor lady asked me if I would babysit her girls again.
 I told her I would love to.
 She doesn’t pay me.
-I don’t mind because it is nice to go to their house, and even nicer to be able to go on a real toilet.
+I don’t mind because it is nice to go to their house, and even nicer to use a real toilet!
 Elisabeth came with me, and together we had fun with the girls while we were there.

 Wednesday, September 8, 1976